MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications

 To achieve high efficiency and fine-grained control suitable for mobile phones, MobileFineTuner is implemented entirely in C++.
 The framework employs a four-layer hierarchical architecture, which separates low-level computational primitives from high-level application logic.
 This design allows higher-level modules to automatically invoke lower-layer functionalities, while also enabling researchers and developers to directly call specific APIs for algorithm prototyping, experimental exploration, or system-level customization.
-The functionality and interfaces of each layer are as follows: \begin{itemize} \item \textbf{Basic Layer}: The Basic Layer constitutes the computational foundation of the MobileFineTuner framework.
-It provides core infrastructure including a unified tensor system \textit{tensor.h/cpp}, operator implementations \textit{ops.h/cpp}, automatic differentiation support \textit{backward\_functions.h/cpp}, data type definitions \textit{dtype.h}, device management \textit{device.h}, and utility functions \textit{utils.h /cpp}.
-This layer ensures efficient tensor operations and abstracts underlying hardware functions, forming the essential building blocks upon which all higher-level components rely.

-\item \textbf{Intermediate Layer}: Built atop the Basic Layer, the Intermediate Layer implements commonly used neural network components and PEFT extensions.
-It includes the definitions of standard neural network layers such as attention modules \textit{attention\_layer.h/cpp}, multilayer perceptrons \textit{mlp.h/cpp}, and embedding layers \textit{embedding\_layer.h/cpp}, all derived from a base layer abstraction \textit{base\_layer.h/cpp}.
-LoRA adapters \textit{lora\_ops.h/cpp}, \textit{lora\_optimizer.h/cpp} are also integrated to support PEFT of LLMs.
-Additionally, it provides flexible functional APIs also integrates \textit{functional.h} for operator invocation, facilitating modular and experimental development similar to the PyTorch.

-\item \textbf{Abstract Layer}: The Abstract Layer defines high-level interfaces and abstractions for neural network modeling.
-It includes module and layer interfaces \textit{module.h}, \textit{layers.h} that standardize component behavior, enabling modularity and extensibility across the framework.
-This layer also encompasses optimizer implementations \textit{optimizer.h}, \textit{adam.h}, and related files in \textit{optim/} and \textit{optimizers/}, responsible for parameter updates based on gradient information during training.
-By providing these abstractions, the Abstract Layer bridges the gap between low-level computation and complete model construction.
+The functionality and interfaces of each layer are as follows: